Silas' Library

 The Record of the Second Massachusetts Infantry, 1861-1865 by Alonzo Hall Quint, its chaplain

-The Three Years' Service of the Thirty-third Mass.
+The Three Years' Service of the Thirty-Third Mass.
 Infantry Regiment 1862-1865 by Brevet Major General Adin Ballou Underwood

 History of the Fifty-Fourth Regiment of Massachusetts Volunteer Infantry by Luis Fenollosa Emilio